 NOVA and the GAO both expressed concern that the VA had failed to establish how many employees it would need in each division to successfully implement the Act.
 Each organization also voiced its concerns about the need to update technology quickly if the transition is going to go smoothly.
 GAO further noted that the implementation plan included a disconcerting lack of milestones – indicating that there was not a clear vision of how things might change after the implementation.

 This lack of certainty is frightening, particularly when it relates to an Act which could determine whether the 470,000 veterans who are trapped in the appeals process receive their disability benefits.

-VA Modifies RAMP Program After Many Organizations Find Flaws
+VA Expands the RAMP Program After Many Organizations Find Flaws

 Another theme throughout the hearing was concern regarding the VA’s Rapid Appeals Modernization Program (“RAMP”).

-First, as of April 1, 2018, all veterans with a pending appeal are invited to opt in to RAMP.
-A veteran's appeal is "pending" for purposes of RAMP if she or he is waiting for a decision in one of the following stages: 1) Notice of Disagreement; 2) Form 9; 3) "Certified to the Board but not yet activated for a Board decision;" or 4) "Remand from the Board to VBA."
+On April 1, 2018, the RAMP became available to all veterans with a pending appeal.
+A veteran's appeal is "pending" for purposes of the RAMP if she or he is waiting for a decision in one of the following stages: 1) Notice of Disagreement; 2) Form 9; 3) "Certified to the Board but not yet activated for a Board decision;" or 4) "Remand from the Board to VBA."

 Post a comment

 Post a Comment to "Experts Skeptical of VA’s Plans for Appeals Modernization"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."